DETAILED ACTION

 Step 2A Prong 1:

-identifying, using the at least one processor, the ground truth label as a clean label in response to determining that the expert consensus label and the ground truth label match (mental process – user can manually identify the ground truth label as a clean label in response to determining that the expert consensus label and the ground truth label match)
+identifying, using the at least one processor, the ground truth label as a clean label in response to determining that the degree of mismatch between the expert consensus label and the ground truth label does not exceed a threshold (mental process – user can manually identify the ground truth label as a clean label in response to determining that the degree of mismatch between the expert consensus label and the ground truth label does not exceed a threshold)

-triggering reassessment of the at least one guideline among the one or more guidelines in response to the identification of the problem with the ground truth label (mental process – user can manually trigger reassessment of the at least one guideline among the one or more guidelines in response to the identification of the problem with the ground truth label)
+triggering reassessment of at least one guideline among the one or more guidelines for classifying the sample by the human grader in response to the identification of the problem with the ground truth label (mental process – user can manually trigger reassessment of at least one guideline among the one or more guidelines for classifying the sample by the human grader in response to the identification of the problem with the ground truth label)

 Step 2A Prong 2: This judicial exception is not integrated into a practical application.
 Additional elements:

-obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines, wherein the ground truth label is one of correct or incorrect (Adding insignificant extra-solution activity to the judicial exception - see MPEP 2106.05(g))
+obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines for classifying the sample by the human grader, wherein the ground truth label is one of correct or incorrect (Adding insignificant extra-solution activity to the judicial exception - see MPEP 2106.05(g))

-obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines, wherein the ground truth label is one of correct or incorrect (mere instructions to apply the exception using a generic computer component)
+obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines for classifying the sample by the human grader, wherein the ground truth label is one of correct or incorrect (mere instructions to apply the exception using a generic computer component)

-generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier, a plurality of expert labels for the sample (Adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f))
+generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier, a plurality of expert labels for the sample, the plurality of expert labels including an expert label generated by each of the plurality of machine learned classifiers (Adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f))

 Step 2B: The claim does not include additional elements considered individually and in combination that are sufficient to amount to significantly more than the judicial exception.
 Additional elements:

-obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines, wherein the ground truth label is one of correct or incorrect (MPEP 2106.05(d)(II) indicate that merely “storing and retrieving information in memory” or “receiving or transmitting data over a network” is a well‐understood, routine, conventional function when it is claimed in a merely generic manner (as it is in the present claim).
+obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines for classifying the sample by the human grader, wherein the ground truth label is one of correct or incorrect (MPEP 2106.05(d)(II) indicate that merely “storing and retrieving information in memory” or “receiving or transmitting data over a network” is a well‐understood, routine, conventional function when it is claimed in a merely generic manner (as it is in the present claim).
 Thereby, a conclusion that the claimed step is well-understood, routine, conventional activity is supported under Berkheimer)

-obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines, wherein the ground truth label is one of correct or incorrect (mere instructions to apply the exception using a generic computer component)
+obtaining, using at least one processor of an electronic device, a ground truth label associated with a sample among a plurality of samples, the ground truth label determined by a human grader according to one or more guidelines for classifying the sample by the human grader, wherein the ground truth label is one of correct or incorrect (mere instructions to apply the exception using a generic computer component)

-generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier, a plurality of expert labels for the sample (Adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f))
+generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier, a plurality of expert labels for the sample, the plurality of expert labels including an expert label generated by each of the plurality of machine learned classifiers (Adding the words “apply it” (or an equivalent) with the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea - see MPEP 2106.05(f))

 Conclusion: The claim is not patent eligible.